Introduction

 Some interesting aspects about books and publishing have come from the

-latest Book Industry Strategy Group report that was chaired by
+Book Industry Strategy Group report that was chaired by

-over the last decade but its
+over the previous decade but its

 slightly smaller than the inflation increase which means in real terms